Updated: Aug 25, 2020

 In my podcast episode with Dr. Phil Goff I outlined some rough estimates on numbers of people shot and killed by police in a year, and how many interactions the police had with the public over the same time frame.
 Phil was right to point out the limitations of those numbers and how there is a wider relationship between police and minority communities that is not conveyed in those figures.
 I completely agree, as I did in the episode.
-The purpose of my comment was more to point out the scale of the challenge facing movements (both within and outside of policing) trying to address and reduce the numbers of unarmed black people shot and killed by police.
+The purpose of my comment was more to point out the scale of the challenge facing movements (both within and outside of policing) trying to reduce the numbers of unarmed Black people shot and killed by police.
 This is not to say the work isn’t vital – of course it is!
 The point was to appreciate the reality of the challenge posed.
-This post outlines the sources of my numbers, and explains the limitations of those data and my comments.
+This post outlines the sources of my numbers, and explains the limitations of those data.

 The police-involved shootings data come from the Washington Post (WaPo) here.
-The WaPo data include various details, including the race of the deceased, the circumstances of the shooting, and whether the person was armed.
+The WaPo data include the race of the deceased, the circumstances of the shooting, and whether the person was armed.
 The primary limitation of this data set (as they recognize in their ReadMe.md) is that WaPo is “documenting only those shootings in which a police officer, in the line of duty, shot and killed a civilian — the circumstances that most closely parallel the 2014 killing of Michael Brown in Ferguson, Mo., which began the protest movement culminating in Black Lives Matter and an increased focus on police accountability nationwide.”
 This data set does not include deaths in police custody, shootings by off-duty officers, deaths by reasons other than shooting, or incidents where police shot but did not kill the suspect.

 While the WaPo data have limitations, it is generally recognized that efforts to collect these data through private and nonprofit organizations have done better to reflect the reality of the situation than officially recorded statistics.
 The Bureau of Justice Statistics (BJS) has maintained data related to Arrest-Related Deaths (ARD) since 2003.
 However, in 2010, BJS identified an underreporting by states and moved to a data collection regime more aligned to the WaPo approach, identifying cases using open source methods and validating by following-up with law enforcement agencies, and medical examiner and coroner offices.
 The ARD program should include more cases because it includes death by any cause in police custody; however the WaPo data are also trusted by many people because it is independent of government data collection.
-That said, of all the available data sources I recognize that it is limited in scope, as is clear from Table 1 from a Bureau of Justice Statistics technical report published in 2016.
+That said, of all the available data sources I recognize that it is limited in scope, as is clear from this table from a Bureau of Justice Statistics technical report published in 2016.

 I took the number of public-police contacts from the most recent Bureau of Justice Statistics report on this topic, Contacts Between Police and the Public, 2015, available here.
 Table 7 details results of the Police-Public Contact Survey (PPCS) which asked people the number of times they experienced various types of contact with police during the past 12 months, including reporting crime, being stopped on the street, or being in a traffic stop.
 Summing the total number of contacts within the past 12 months results in a total in excess of 75.7 million.